PromptECO/clariform/README.md

 $ `git clone https://github.com/njordhov/clariform`
 $ `cd clariform`
-$ `docker-compose run install`
+$ `docker-compose run console`

-The build generates a file `clariform.js` and opens a console in a Docker container, aliasing `clariform` with `node clariform.js`.
+This will build an executable and open a console in a Docker container with an alias `clariform` to execute the command.

-### Command Line

-Clariform can be called from the console command line:
+Clariform can be called from the container's console command line:

 $$ `clariform --help`